September 24, 2021

-When people hear "carbon credit" it evokes strong emotions.
-Some say it's an excuse to emit more carbon but in actuality, it's permitting a certain amount of greenhouse gas emissions, namely carbon dioxide, to be emitted in a longer scheme to be reduced over time while implementing measures to sustain the environment, the economy, and the industry responsibly.
+When people hear "carbon credits" they question the reasons we have them.
+Some say it's an excuse to emit more carbon but actually, it's permitting a certain amount of greenhouse gas emissions, namely carbon dioxide, to be emitted in a longer scheme to be reduced over time while implementing measures to sustain the environment, the economy, and the industry responsibly.

 As we can agree the goal is to eliminate CO2 emissions, fossil fuels will not be eradicated overnight.
 Until they are responsibly replaced, carbon credits allow a limited amount of CO2 to be emitted, and every year that allowance decreases usually by 2-3%.